 Here's a breakdown of everything this article covers:

-- What headers and footers are
+- What are headers and footers?

 - How to edit headers and footers

-- Unselect a header and footer
+- Deselect a header and footer

 - How to remove headers and footers